 Gold coin worth $4 million stolen from Berlin museum

+Picture taken in Vienna, Austria on June 25, 2010 shows experts of an Austrian art forwarding company holding one of the world's largest gold coins, a 2007 Canadian $ 1,000,000 ''Big Maple Leaf''.
+An identical coin was stolen from Berlin's Bode Museum on March...
 A Canadian gold coin named "Big Maple Leaf" which bears the image of Queen Elizabeth II was stolen in the early hours of Monday morning from Berlin's Bode Museum.
-The coin is made out of pure gold, weighs about 100 kilos and has a face value of around $1 million.

 Discussions